fusioncharts/dev_centre_docs/getting-started/blazor/your-first-chart-using-blazor.md

 ---
 title: Your First Chart in Blazor using FusionCharts | FusionCharts
-description: This article outlines the steps to be executed for creating your first chart using the blazor-fusioncharts component.
+description: This article outlines the steps to be executed for creating your first chart using the BlazorFusionCharts component.
 heading: Create a Chart in Blazor using FusionCharts
 ---